nluciw/pricing_basket_options/README.md

 1. For a subset of the testing data, compare option prices from the neural network model with those from a Monte Carlo solver.
 1. Compare the neural network with Black-Scholes on single-asset options.
 Instead of re-training the network for single-asset options, I used a "trick" to allow single-asset option pricing with the neural network trained on 4-asset baskets.
 I did this by inputting the price of the single asset as all prices in the 4-asset network, with very small weights for the last 3 assets.
 E.g. for an single-asset option with an asset price of 100, I input prices=[100,100,100,100] and weights=[0.997, 0.001, 0.001, 0.001] into the network.

+In each analysis, the base properties of the 4-asset basket option were:

+* prices = [100,100,100,100]
+* volatility = 0.4
+* off-diag correlations = 0.5
+* strike price = 100
+* risk-free interest rate = 0.

+During simulation, all but the correlation matrix and the interest rate had noise added for each realization.
+The constant correlation matrix is a limitation of this work, and future efforts will benefit from incorporating the correlations into the neural network inputs.
+Other relevant parameters were random uniforms across a range of reasonable values.
+See the pairplots in *main_analysis.ipynb* for insight into all distributions.
+See the bottom of this README for specific details in the random noise added to these parameters.

 Brief results follow.
 For full details of the analysis, see *main_analysis.ipynb*.

 ## 2. Comparison of neural network with ground truth (Levy's formula) on test data (n=2000)